ssjswaraj/LLM-and-NLP/Gemma 7b (QLoRA) with English Quotes Database Using Transformer Fine Tune/README.md

 **Project Description:**
 This project focuses on enhancing the efficiency and performance of the Gemma 7B model for generating quotes through fine-tuning and quantization techniques.

-The project leverages cutting-edge libraries and frameworks such as Transformers, BitsAndBytes, Peft, trl, and Accelerate to fine-tune and quantize the Gemma 7B model.
-The model is initially quantized using bfloat16 for computation and 4-bit quantization for model parameters, aiming to reduce memory usage and improve inference speed without compromising accuracy.
+The project leverages libraries and frameworks such as Transformers, BitsAndBytes, Peft, trl, and Accelerate to fine-tune and quantize the Gemma 7B model.
+The model is initially quantized using 4-bit quantization for model parameters, aiming to reduce memory usage and improve inference speed without compromising accuracy.

 **Key Steps:**
 1. **Initialization and Quantization:** Initialize the Gemma 7B model with quantization configurations to achieve optimized inference.
 This involves setting up the model with specific quantization types and compute data types.